Sunbury YMCA Aquatics

 Water Acclimation

-Prerequisite: Swimmers must be able to enter and exit the pool independently and maintain control in the water with the aide of a swimming flotation.
-They will start to explore the water with help.
-This class is for beginning swimmers that still need a flotation device.
+(Level 1) Participants must be at least 3 years old and must be able to enter and exit the pool independently and maintain control in the water with the aid of a swimming flotation.
+Swimmers will start to explore the water with help and develop basic skills to propel and glide through the water with the aid of a flotation device.
+This class is recommended for preschool swimmers and beginning swimmers.

 Water Movement